-Your revocable living trust in Florida can protect your children born from a first marriage.
+3. Your living trust can protect your children born from a first marriage.

 A revocable living trust may be utilized to make sure that the children of the first marriage are provided for by either placing assets in a separate trust only controlled by the biological parent or limiting a second spouse’s right to change or cancel a joint revocable trust upon the biological parent’s death.

 In truth, second marriages are hotbeds for legal battles because it is all too common for a second spouse to clash with the biological children from the first marriage.
 It this is a potential concern, the revocable living trust can AND should manage this scenario by spelling out what the surviving spouse can and cannot do.
 One option in a Florida revocable living trust is to include what we call an “elective share trust” for the surviving spouse.
 This tool essentially prevents the surviving spouse from trying to override the trust at the expense of the children from the first marriage.
 For this reason, an extremely important part of your Florida revocable living trust plan may be an elective share trust in Florida.